 - Holds to the Doctrines of Grace (Calvinism).
 There should be no disparity between the truths that we hold to be Scriptural and those whom we would support to carry those truths in Christ’s name.

 - The ability to clearly discuss the gospel of Jesus Christ.

-- A member in good standing at a true gospel church.
-This would give the PPCMC the opportunity to contact the pastor and elders to get further insight into the person’s Christian life, ministry experience, evidence of a call for missions work, etc.
+- Be a member in good standing at a true gospel church.
+This gives PPC's Missions Committee the opportunity to contact the pastor and elders to get further insight into the person’s Christian life, ministry experience, evidence of a call for mission work, etc.